 This section contains guidelines for designing or reviewing electrical schematics using AVR 8-bit microcontrollers.
-The information presented here is just a brief overview of the most common topics.
-For more detailed information, suitable application notes are presented where applicable.
+The information presented here is a brief overview of the most common topics.
+More detailed information can be found in application notes, listed in this section where applicable.